 Many of you may not be that familiar with cooking vegetables.
-So, here are some ideas.
-We’ll be looking at how to cook several common vegetables over the next several posts.
+So, we are looking at how to cook several common vegetables over the next several posts.

 Artichokes.
-If ever there was a food that looks unappealing, it’s the artichoke.
+If ever there was a food that looks unappealing, it was the artichoke.
 This is the flower of the thistle plant, a common weed.
-The globe artichoke, the one most of us are familiar with, is grown mostly around the Mediterranean, especially Spain and Italy.
+The globe artichoke, the one most of us are familiar with, is grown mostly around the Mediterranean, especially in Spain and Italy.
 In the U.S., all artichokes come from California, mostly around the town of Castroville.

 Artichokes are usually harvested in the spring, but another peak harvest time is mid-autumn.
 The California artichokes are harvested continuously through the summer.

 When shopping for artichokes, look for full but small heads with no brown spots.
 The leaves should be tight and not easy to pull off.
 The rule is the smaller the better.

 Trimming takes a little time but is easy.
 Take your kitchen shears (You do have kitchen shears, don’t you?) and remove the tough outer leaves closest to the stem.
 Then snip off the pointy ends of the outer leaves so it’s easier to handle.
 This is a thistle, remember.
 Wash thoroughly by turning it upside down in clean water.
 Trim off most of the stem so it sits flatter, but take care not to damage the base, which holds the whole thing together.
 Rubbing a halved lemon over the trimmed leaves, or bracts, will keep them from browning before cooking.